hiloteam/Hilo/src/extensions/dragonbones/README.md

 /**
  * add texture data and skeleton data
- * textureImg is a load completed Image
+ * textureImg is a load completed Image or image url
  * textureData is texture json data
  * skeletonData is skeleton json data
  */